-One of the most recommended treks for experienced trekkers, the Pin Parvati Trek is a haven for those who are into exciting challenges and want to trek in various landforms.
+One of the most recommended treks for experienced trekkers, the Pin Parvati Trek is a heaven for those who are into exciting challenges and want to trek in various landforms.
 This trek gives you the opportunity of a lifetime and lets you traverse from a pass which is at a height of 17,457 ft.

 It is the most sought after Trans Himalayan trek as it gives its participants the chance to watch and feel nature up and close.
 From the Parvati Valley's woodland and lush meadows to the Buddhist communities in the Trans-Himalayan area of Spiti, the Pin Parvati trek offers the most breathtaking treks.
 You'll be taken aback by the stark difference in the landscapes, cultures, vegetation, and animals.
 You may trek from the Parvati valley's rich biodiversity to Spiti's harsh, arid highland desert area in a matter of hours.